SFDO-Tooling/MetaCI/README.rst

 * A Github repository containing metadata for a managed package development project
 * The cumulusci python package installed and configured on your local system so you can run deploy commands against your repo locally.
 See http://cumulusci.readthedocs.io/en/latest/tutorial.html for more details on setting up CumulusCI locally.
 * Optional, but highly recommended: Access to Salesforce DX.
 If you configure the SFDX_CONFIG and SFDX_HUB_ORG config variables with the appropriate json you can use scratch orgs in your builds.
-You'll need to configure your local environment to not use encryption when storing credentials in files so you can export the configs to mrbelvedereci.
+You'll need to configure your local environment to not use encryption when storing credentials in files so you can export the configs to MetaCI.

 You can also fork the CumulusCI-Test repository and use that as a demo since it is already configured for CumulusCI.